skills/introduction-to-github/README.md

 ### :keyboard: Activity: Create a pull request

 1. Open a pull request:
-   - From the "Pull requests" tab, click **New pull request**
+   - From the "Pull requests" tab, click **New pull request**.
-   - In the "base:" drop-down menu, make sure the "main" branch is selected
+   - In the "base:" drop-down menu, make sure the "main" branch is selected.
-   - In the "compare:" drop-down menu, select `my-first-branch`
+   - In the "compare:" drop-down menu, select `my-first-branch`.
-1. When you’ve selected your branch, enter a title for your pull request: `Add my first file`
+1. When you’ve selected your branch, enter a title for your pull request: `Add my first file`.
 1. The next field helps you provide a description of the changes you made.
 Feel free to add a description of what you’ve accomplished so far.
-As a reminder, you have: created a branch, created a file and made a commit, and opened a pull request
+As a reminder, you have: created a branch, created a file and made a commit, and opened a pull request.
-1. Click **Create pull request**
+1. Click **Create pull request**.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>